jamesstaub/euclip/README.md

 ## TODO:

 Tracks

-- copy paste tracks
+### features
 - new track menu (different script presets)

+### bugs
+sequence stops on add new track
-- BUG:  changing a track's sample causes the playhead to go out of sync (try to duplicate a track, then change the sound file)
+- changing a track's sample causes the playhead to go out of sync (try to duplicate a track, then change the sound file)

 Track Controls
 - wrapper: